darcamo/cmake-integration/README.md

 # Calling gdb with a target

-Integration with debugging is currently limited to calling gdb with the full path of the last target as well as any command line arguments set for the last target.
-Just call the `cmake-integration-debug-last-target` function.
-This means that the working directory is always the directory where the executable file is and the `cmake-integration-run-working-directory` variable is ignored (has the same effect of being set to `bin`.
+You can debug a given executable target in gdb by calling `cmake-integration-debug-last-target`.
+The current command line arguments (if any) is passed to the executable in the debugger, and the working directory is also set according with the value of the `cmake-integration-run-working-directory` variable.

 # Screenshots